insin/nwb/docs/guides/ReactComponents.md

 })
 ```

+### Code Coverage Reporting

 Once your tests are working, you can generate a code coverage report by running `npm run test:coverage`:

 ![](resources/react-component-test-coverage.png)

-Runing coverage also produces a report in `coverage/html/` showing coverage statistics for each file and annotating your code to show which pieces were tested:
+Code coverage percentages on their own are fairly meaningless, but running coverage also produces an HTML report in `coverage/html/` showing coverage statistics for each file and annotating your code to show which pieces were and weren't touched during a test run.

 ![](resources/react-component-test-coverage-html.png)

+This HTML report is handy for finding out what your tests *aren't* covering, and deciding which uncovered areas you'd feel more comfortable having some tests for.

+### Continous Integration (CI) Testing

+If you use [GitHub](https://github.com/) for your project's source code hosting, it's preconfigured for running tests on [Travis CI](https://travis-ci.org/) and posting code coverage results to [coveralls]() and [codecov.io]() after successful test runs.

+## Building and Publishing

+nwb provides a default setup which keeps your source code repository free from distracting built resources (which can also be confusing for potential contributors) and makes your code useable as part of a standard Node.js development setup, by module bundlers and directly in the browser via `<script>` tag.

-## Preparing for Publishing
+### Preparing for Publishing

 `npm run build` will prepare the component for publishing, creating: